NDP aims to fight fire with fire with young, charismatic Jagmeet Singh as leader

 “Justin Trudeau had a seat in the House of Commons, but he spent relatively little time in the House of Commons compared to Tom Mulcair,” Aivalis said.
 “In the end, he is prime minister.”

-Singh, who has represented the riding of Bramble—Gore—Malton in the Ontario legislature since 2011, became deputy leader of the party's provincial wing in 2015, a role he surrendered in May when he decided to seek the federal job.
+Singh, who has represented a riding near Toronto in the Ontario legislature since 2011, became deputy leader of the party’s provincial wing in 2015, a role he surrendered in May when he decided to seek the federal job.

 Prior to entering politics, Singh worked as a criminal defence lawyer — a background that doubtless informed the justice plank of his leadership campaign, which included a push to decriminalize drugs beyond marijuana and a pitch for a federal ban on racial profiling.